congtrung2k1/LBS-dummy/Rules.md

 	>
 	> There are 10 Objects type inside, no. from 0 to 9
 	>
-	> The number of existed object of each cell is from 2 to 10
+	> The number of existed object of each cell is from 2 to (number of object / 3)
 	>
 	> Each Object have value from 1 or 2